 Rubrik allows protecting the Microsoft SQL databases on forever incremental strategy:

 - Rubrik cluster connects to the Rubrik Connector running on physical SQL host.

 - Based on the SLA policy, Rubrik triggers a backup of the protected SQL databases.

 - Rubrik Connector computes changed blocks for incremental forever backups.

 - Incremental snapshots are sent back to Rubrik.

-Then it is possible to restore to original location (with the same name of database) or export to another one (different name, location - instance etc).
-I can say most of solution can do that.
-However Rubrik can mount SQL database directly from appliance/cloud.
-This feature not only provide better RTO (e.g. in case of DR) but also:
+Then it is possible to restore to the original location (with the same name of database) or export to another one (different name, location - instance etc).
+I can say most of the solution can do that.
+However, Rubrik can mount SQL database directly from appliance/cloud.
+This feature not only provides better RTO (e.g. in case of DR) but also:

 - Provision a clone/clones to any desired Point in Time.

 Both are good for Test/Dev scenarios.

 Rubrik is a very interesting solution with great features and unique approach.
 Data protection based on SLA, replication within a multi-cloud environment (Cloud-to-Cloud, Cloud-to-On-Prem or On-Prem-to-Cloud) or instant application and database availability and cost-effective alternative to tape for long-term data retention make Rubrik a good candidate for a modern data centre.